postamar/anoa/README.md

 Finally, a field's type can be a primitive type.
 In this case, the field can also specify a custom default value.
 This custom default value is considered to be part of the field's type: for example, `int(1)` is a type, and `int(2)` is another, different type.
-The standard default values are the same ones as in Protobuf 3: 0 for numerical types, `false` for the boolean, and the empty string for the string types.
+The standard default values are the same ones as in Protobuf 3: zero for numerical types, `false` for the boolean, and the empty string for the string types.
 Consequently, the type `boolean` is equal to the type `boolean(false)`, and likewise `int`, `long`, `float`, `double`, `bytes`, `string` are equal to `int(0)`, `long(0L)`, `float(0x0p0)`, `double(0x0p0)`, `bytes()` and `string("")`, respectively.